Muda (Japanese term): Toyota's seven forms of waste

 Having to discard or rework a product due to earlier defective work or components results in additional cost and delays.

-A mnemonic may be useful for remembering the categories of waste, such as TIM WOOD or TIM WOODS (with the S referring to Skills).

 Unused skills

-Organizations often under-utilize the skills their workers have, or permit workers to operate in silos so that knowledge is not shared.
-In other words, the workers are over-skilled.
+Organizations often under-utilize the skills of their workers, or permit workers to operate in silos so that knowledge is not shared.
 This was added to the original seven forms of waste, as resolving this waste is a key enabler to resolving the others.

+A mnemonic may be useful for remembering the categories of waste, such as TIM WOOD or TIM WOODS (with the S referring to Skills).

 Alternative forms of waste

-The eight forms of waste were developed for Toyota specific processes.
+The eight forms of waste were developed specifically for Toyota's processes.
 Other companies and individuals have elucidated or identified other forms of waste.
 Some examples follow: